Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Can treating anxiety improve OAB symptoms?
 Yes.
-Managing stress and anxiety can reduce OAB symptom severity.
-Relaxation techniques, mindfulness, and treating underlying anxiety can all complement OAB-specific treatments.
+Managing stress and anxiety can reduce how often and how strongly OAB symptoms flare.
+Relaxation techniques, mindfulness, and treating underlying anxiety can all work alongside OAB-specific treatments.

 Why does my bladder act up when I'm nervous?
-The bladder is controlled by the autonomic nervous system — the same system that drives your fight-or-flight response.
-When you're anxious, stress hormones can increase bladder muscle sensitivity and trigger urgency.
+Your bladder is controlled by the autonomic nervous system, the same system that drives your fight-or-flight response.
+When you're anxious, stress hormones can make your bladder muscle more sensitive and trigger urgency.

 Is it all in my head?
-Absolutely not.
-OAB is a real, physiological condition.
-The brain-bladder connection means emotional state can influence symptoms, but OAB is not a psychological disorder.
-Both the bladder and brain components deserve treatment.
+No. OAB is a real, physical condition.
+The brain-bladder connection means your emotional state can influence symptoms, but OAB is not a psychological disorder.
+Both the bladder and brain sides deserve attention.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy